 Possible conflicts should be reported to the individual in charge of the venue involved (e.g., editor or program chair).
 In the case that the individual in charge is also conflicted, then conflicts can be reported to a predesignated alternate or to the ACM Director of Publications.
 A best practice would be for there to be one or more predesignated alternates identified and publicized in advance of any potential need for reporting.

 Managing a Conflict of Interest

-In cases where COIs are unavoidable (for example, in specialized communities with small reviewing pools), those conflicts should be fully disclosed to cognizant personnel (e.g., to editors, PC chairs, the Director of ACM Publications) who are in a position to advise, remediate, or mitigate any conflict.
+In cases where COIs in reviewing are unavoidable (for example, in specialized communities with small reviewing pools), those conflicts should be fully disclosed to cognizant personnel (e.g., to editors, PC chairs, the Director of ACM Publications) who are in a position to advise, remediate, or mitigate any conflict.
 A COI can be managed in this way so long as the conflicted person is not directly responsible for decisions in the peer review process.

-In all cases of identified COIs, it is best practice for the alternate decision-maker to "blind" any conflicted parties (e.g., reviewers, editors) as to who has assumed their roles.
+In all cases of identified review COIs, it is best practice for the alternate decision-maker to anonymize any conflicted parties (e.g., reviewers, editors) as to who has assumed their roles.
 If the conflicted party is in a lead decision-making role (e.g., EiC, PC chair), s/he should designate an appropriate colleague (e.g., Associate Editor, co-chair) to appoint another person to the decision-making role.
 Using this process, the third person remains anonymous from all conflicted parties, when feasible.

 If a COI is suggested or identified, it should be addressed as follows:

 Senior reviewer (for example EiC, Program Chair) determines if there is a valid review conflict and if so, reassigns any reviewer found to have a COI or who reports a potential COI.
 If the COI is alleged for the Editor or PC chair, the decision is delegated to an appropriate alternate, as per the above.
 Evaluation proceeds as usual.